snapcat/ClassMateBot/README.md

 ### 5 - Group Creation
 Another unique and useful feature of our ClassMateBot is that it helps the students in the process of group making for their projects.
 Through this feature, the bot could help the students identify other members of the class with similar ideals and acts as a medium to connect them initially.
 This feature is also helpful for students randomly assigned to a group to connect with the new member which would not only save time, but also, saves effort as many times students do not have their names as their usernames on discord.
 Through this students can join, leave or connect with others.
-A little example is provided below.
 ![image](https://user-images.githubusercontent.com/32313919/140244316-7fac7ce4-32a7-444d-b8cf-b3b8b2d2dea1.png)